CobbleSword/NachoSpigot/readme.md

 [Nacho-0005] Do not reallocate enums via values [Nacho-0006] Use Caffeine instead of Guava for player heads [Nacho-0007] Add timings for packets
+[Nacho-0008] Upgrade Netty version to 4.1.50 and support java 14

 [YAPFA-0030] Don't save Fireworks and Arrows by tr7zw (Arrows and firework Entities, eg stuck arrows in the ground)